Common Swimming Pool Injuries

 Swimming Pool Owner Law

 Property owners, whether public or private, are responsible for keeping their pool in a safe condition.
-Pool owners know that children may be tempted to swim in their pool, so they are responsible for taking proactive measures to prevent children from coming uninvited onto their property and using the pool without their permission.
+Pool owners know that children may be tempted to swim in their pool, so they are responsible for taking proactive measures to prevent children from coming onto their property uninvited and using the pool without their permission.
 North Carolina pool owners are required to have fencing around their pools that is at least four feet tall.
+This barrier must enclose the pool, have a self-closing and self-latching gate out of the reach of children, and contain no gap that is 4 or more inches wide.

-Property owners who fail to uphold these responsibilities may be financially responsible for injuries that occurred, including if a child drowned on their property.
+Property owners who fail to uphold these responsibilities may be financially responsible for injuries that occur, including if a child drowns on their property.
 Under basic principles of premises liability, property owners may be responsible for compensating victims for damages such as:

 Public Pool vs. Private Pool Liability